mkostrun/omega-iseries-pid-server/README.md

 This software allows a computer to controll an Omega PID controller iSeries to control a hot plate.

 The hot plate is involved, thus disclaimer above.
+I repeat ...

-Don't do it.
-Failed or improperly configured PID controllers operating high temperature stoves, furnaces and burners are known to have caused significant if not total demage to people's property.
+*Don't do it.
+Failed or improperly configured PID controllers operating high temperature stoves, furnaces and burners are known to have caused significant if not total damage to people's property.
+Even though you are so smart (that you are consulting github pages on how to heat up the things) this could happen to you.
+So, don't do it!
+Go away!
+Delete stored bookmark to this page and never come back!*

+This being said,
-It is a telnet server for a computer preferrably running linux, written in python.
+it is a telnet server for a computer preferrably running linux, written in python.
 The hardware for this PID telnet server comprises of

 - Omega PID controller from iSeries, e.g., CNI3244-C24, which was used in development